 Protect your enterprise.
 Subscribe to DXC's monthly report on the latest threats, breaches, cybercrimes and nation-state activities.

 Tips for staying safe

 The criminal investigation is ongoing, and we are taking every opportunity to review our controls and procedures.
 Nearly everything worked as planned.
-But that, sadly, is not the case for many organizations.
+But that, sadly, is not the case for many organisations.

-We analyzed what went right, what did not, and what we can do better.
+We analysed what went right, what did not, and what we can do better.